NaClhv

 But can we decipher these symbols?
 Of course, with something like this it's impossible to be certain, and my conclusions here are bound to be tentative.
 But if you spend just a little bit of time looking at the scroll, it's hard to shake the compulsion that it tells a fairly simple story.
 The first symbol, in the upper left corner, is that of a human-like figure.
 This figure appears multiple times throughout in various poses, indicating its importance, and implying some kind of activity.
 The elemental symbols for earth, air, water, and fire appear very early, and they're later combined or arranged in different ways in the second row.
 Then the third row shows plants, fish, animals, and humans.
 I mean, it certainly looks to me like the story of "God" creating the world, using the elements to create ever more complicated things, culminating in the creation of people.

-The forth row and further are harder to see and decipher, but I think that the first symbol in that forth row - the hexagon with the squiggly line going through it - might be the "river" Ahtohallan, providing us with the direct association.
+The fourth row and further are harder to see and decipher, but I think that the first symbol in that forth row - the hexagon with the squiggly line going through it - might be the "river" Ahtohallan, providing us with the direct association.
 Combined with the last few symbols of the third row, the story here might go something like "... and after God created humans, he came to rest in Ahtohallan".

 In addition, there is one more place in the movie where these symbols appear: in the credits, as decorative flairs around the names, roles, and titles of the people who created the movie itself.
 This again reinforces the idea of this scroll being associated with the 'creation of the world', in the meta, fourth-wall breaking sense.